dgafka/SimpleBusOnSteroids/README.md

-        dead_letter_queue_name - Name of the queue where broken messages will be published (default: dead_letter) how_many_to_retrieve_at_once - How many message should be retrieved at once to be published (default: 5) send_messages_every_seconds - Break between publishing in seconds (default: 1.2)
+        dead_letter_queue_name - Name of the queue where broken messages will be published (default: dead_letter) how_many_to_retrieve_at_once - How many message should be retrieved at once to be published (default: 5) send_messages_every_seconds - Break between publishing in seconds (default: 1.2) requeue_exchange_name - Requeued message will be published to passed exchange name.
+If not passed it will be taken directly from message requeue_routing_key - This routing key will be added to requeued message.
+If not passed it will be taken directly from message

+`requeue_exchange_name` and `requeue_routing_key` may be useful, when you don't want to requeued messages be handled once again by other applications within exchange.

 ## Extending